-The table below, which includes data from Osram product safety data sheets, shows the amount of mercury contained within these sources plus the equivalent amount of mercury emitted by coal power plants when operating each light source over a comparable lifetime.
+The table below, which includes data from Osram product safety data sheets, shows the amount of mercury contained within these sources.
 The mercury arc lamp is equivalent to 9762 CFL bulbs and the metal halide lamp is equivalent to 1242 CFL bulbs.